 We have therefore applied a bottom-up approach to calculate the avoided capital maintenance costs for mains based on SES costs by considering the equivalent annuity that would compensate the NAV for these costs.
 The calculation assumes that, if SES was to operate the site, it would incur a capital cost for replacing on-site mains at the end of their asset life.
-This cost would accrue to SES' RCV and would be repaid through depreciation
+This cost would accrue to SES' RCV and would be repaid through depreciation and a return on investment.
+For the calculation of the return element, we applied an adjusted WACC in line with Ofwat's 2018 guidance on bulk supply charges.
+The adjusted WACC is based on the PR19 allowed WACC adjusted to account for the different operational risks faced by a NAV site as follows:

-3 The forecast operating costs refer to "Other operating expenditure excluding renewals" (row 7) for treated water distribution in Table 4D.
+&lt;sup>3 The forecast operating costs refer to "Other operating expenditure excluding renewals" (row 7) for treated water distribution in Table 4D.